Craig W. Holden: Research

-Holden's research has appeared in leading journals, including the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Review of Finance, Journal of Business, Journal of Financial Markets, Review of Corporate Finance Studies, Critical Finance Review, Journal of Corporate Finance, Journal of Financial Intermediation, Journal of Empirical Finance, Foundations and Trends in Finance, Financial Analysts Journal, Journal of Business Finance and Accounting, Mathematical Finance, and Management Science (journal).
+Holden's research has appeared in leading journals, including the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Review of Finance, Journal of Business, Journal of Financial Markets, Review of Corporate Finance Studies, Critical Finance Review, Journal of Corporate Finance, Journal of Financial Intermediation, Journal of Empirical Finance, Foundations and Trends in Finance, Financial Analysts Journal, Journal of Business Finance and Accounting, Mathematical Finance, and Management Science.
 His working papers are posted on the Social Science Research Network.
 His research has received attention in the Financial Times. and other media.
 He is best known for the following publications: